davidherzlos/test-commit-revert/README.md

 # So...
 Many people could hate this when they find themself not reaching something relevant without get the code reverted many times, me included, however it starts paying you once you get the workflow's point.
-At the end of the day it is jus TDD, but with some tweaks that leaves no place for errors.
+At the end of the day it is jus TDD, but with some tweaks that closes much more the place for errors, bugs and ideally bad code design.
 Try it, it is fun!

 # Credits
 Original tutorial here: [TCR, by Kent Beck... ](https://www.youtube.com/watch?v=Aof0F9DvTFg&list=PLlmVY7qtgT_nhLyIbeAaUlFOWbWT5y53t)